MGPoirot/web2mp3/README.md

 matching audio with meta-data is not interrupted.

 After each match, songs are stored in the song database (SDB).
-DAEMONs will attempt to process any unprocessed song the the SDB and finish when there is nothing left.
+DAEMONs will attempt to process any unprocessed items from the index and finish when there is nothing left.
 Since DAEMONs are headless by default, they store logbooks to the `.log` directory.